Protecting Your Children During Your Divorce

 No winning or losing: If you’re the type of person who needs to win, Collaborative Divorce may not be for you.
 Rarely will the parties to a Collaborative Divorce come away feeling as if they’ve won or lost.
 Participants are more likely to leave the process feeling relieved that they were able to reach a fair agreement that will leave each of them secure in their future.
 If you don’t have the need to win, and you don’t mind if your spouse doesn’t lose, then Collaborative Divorce may be for you.

-Steven Mogul is a partner with the Bangor law firm Gross, Minsky & Mogul, P.A.
+About the Contributor | Steven Mogul is a partner with the Bangor law firm Gross, Minsky & Mogul, P.A.
 His practice consists primarily of representing injured individuals and parties involved in divorce and parental rights matters.
 Steven has been engaged in Collaborative Divorce since 2011 and has enjoyed the benefits it brings to him and his clients.
-In addition to his legal practice, Steven currently serves as Vice President of the Bangor Symphony Orchestra and as 2nd Vice President of the Maine Lakes Society. www.GrossMinsky.com
+In addition to his legal practice, Steven currently serves as Vice President of the Bangor Symphony Orchestra and as second Vice President of the Maine Lakes Society.
+GrossMinsky.com

-From therapist to coach and why I support Collaborative Divorce
+From Therapist to Coach and Why I Support Collaborative Divorce

-Maine Collaborative Law Alliance - helping you cope with divorce in MaineYelling, screaming, agonizing, ugly…… just some of the words that come to mind when people think about moving forward with a divorce.
+Maine Collaborative Law Alliance - helping you cope with divorce in MaineYelling, screaming, agonizing, ugly…just some of the words that come to mind when people think about moving forward with a divorce.

 But what if I told you instead that the words to describe divorce could be: mutual, working together, respect?